FelixHerrmann/swift-package-list/README.md

 Clone or download this repository and execute the install script with `sudo sh install.sh`.
 After that you can run the `swift-package-list` command in your terminal.

-> There is also an uninstall script for convenience.
+> There is also an update and uninstall script for convenience.

 ### Usage